freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 520.1

-Run the script again and use anything except `arg1` as a first argument.
+Run the script again and use anything except `arg1` as the only argument.

 #### HINTS